chimie-paristech-CTM/ML_DFT_benchmarking/README.md

 [![license](https://img.shields.io/github/license/DAVFoundation/captain-n3m0.svg?style=flat-square)](https://github.com/chimie-paristech-CTM/ML_DFT_benchmarking/master/LICENSE)

 # ML_DFT_benchmarking
-This repository contains the code and auxiliary data associated with the "ML guided development of new benchmarking dataset" project.
+This repository contains the code and auxiliary data associated with the "Improving the reliability of, and confidence in, DFT functional benchmarking through active learning" project.
 Code is provided "as-is".
 Minor edits may be required to tailor the scripts for different computational systems.

 ### Conda environment
 To set up the conda environment: